 What is a phishing attack?

 Criminals send phishing emails that illegally access sensitive information such as passwords and PINs.
-The email usually contains links or a message that demands information manipulating that it is from the official channel when it is actually not.
+The email usually contains links, a message, or a fax from a computer, that demands information manipulating that it is from the official channel when it is actually not.

 Users then unknowingly provide the information and the scammers are successful in the traps they lay for the users.
 Criminals then access the account and perform transactions.
 These criminals easily target the customers because of a lack of 2-factor authentication.
 Just by entering the username and password, the criminals access the account but if they had to enter 2FA then they wouldn’t be able to access the account and the customers would be alerted of the fraudster trying to access their account.